-Once the audit team leaves a campus, the College has 72 hours (3 business days) to provide the lead auditor additional evidentiary documentation on admission findings.
-There is no 72 hour window on attendance findings, except in cases where attendance records are brought back to the MCCB for audit.
-When the attendance audit is performed off-site, Colleges will have 72 hours (3 business days) from the time they are notified of attendance findings to provide missing documentation on attendance records.
+Once the audit team completes an audit, the College has 72 hours (3 business days) to provide the lead auditor additional evidentiary documentation on admission findings.
+There is no 72 hour window on attendance findings, except in cases where attendance records from an onsite audit are brought back to the MCCB for audit.
+When the attendance audit is performed off-site (remotely), Colleges will have 72 hours (3 business days) from the time they are notified of attendance findings to provide missing documentation on attendance records.